matejkosiarcik/sitemap2urllist/README.md

 You probably already know it.

 What is `urllist.txt`?
-It's basically a plain text sitemap, 1 line for 1 url (no other metadata).
+It's basically a plain text sitemap, 1 url per line.
 It was used by _Yahoo!_ search engine back in the days.
 Now it is not used by anyone noteworthy AFAIK.